Are you ready to earn your online nursing degree?

-Entering the nursing workforce is a three stage process.
+Entering the nursing workforce is a 3 stage process.

-STAGE 1.
-CHOOSE WHETHER YOU WANT TO BECOME AN LPN OR AN RN.
+CHOOSE WHETHER YOU WANT TO BECOME AN LPN OR AN RN

-The LPN (licensed practical nurse) should have completed a one year diploma program, while the RN (registered nurse) should have finished a two year associate’s degree (ADN) or four year bachelor’s degree (BSN).
+The LPN (licensed practical nurse) should have completed a one year diploma program, while the RN (registered nurse) should have finished a 2 year associate degree (ADN) or 4 year bachelor degree (BSN).
 The longer you study, the better your job and growth prospects, and the better your salary.

 ADVANCED PRACTICE NURSES

-According to the Board of Nurse Registration and Nursing Education, becoming an APN (advanced practice nurse) in Rhode Island is a four stage process.
+According to the Board of Nurse Registration and Nursing Education, becoming an APN (advanced practice nurse) in Rhode Island is a 4 stage process.

-STAGE 1.
-COMPLETE A GRADUATE DEGREE THAT IS REGIONALLY ACCREDITED, OR ACCREDITED BY AN AGENCY THAT THE BOARD RECOGNIZES.
+COMPLETE A GRADUATE DEGREE THAT IS REGIONALLY ACCREDITED, OR ACCREDITED BY AN AGENCY THAT THE BOARD RECOGNIZES

-- CRNP (Certified Registered Nurse Practitioner) – you must complete a master’s degree (MSN) in nursing as a minimum.
+- CRNP (Certified Registered Nurse Practitioner): complete a master degree (MSN) in nursing as a minimum.

-- CNS (Clinical Nurse Specialist) – you must complete an MSN with a psychiatric and mental health nursing concentration.
+- CNS (Clinical Nurse Specialist): complete an MSN with a psychiatric and mental health nursing concentration.

-- CRNA (Certified Registered Nurse Anesthetist) – you must complete a program that is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.
+- CRNA (Certified Registered Nurse Anesthetist): complete a program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.

-STAGE 2.
-BECOME NATIONALLY CERTIFIED IN YOUR AREA OF SPECIALIZATION.
+BECOME NATIONALLY CERTIFIED IN YOUR AREA OF SPECIALIZATION

 You may choose to focus on a specific population.
 The national certification bodies recognized by the Board are:

-STAGE 3.
-APPLY TO BE LICENSED WITH OR WITHOUT PRESCRIPTIVE AUTHORITY.
+APPLY TO BE LICENSED WITH OR WITHOUT PRESCRIPTIVE AUTHORITY

 In order to do so, you must complete the relevant part(s) of the application form provided by the Board.
 You must also include various supporting evidence and documentation pertaining to your education, certification and identity.
 It will take between 7 and 10 weeks for you to receive your license.